KannonZenetism/zenetism-field-physics/zenetism/mpx/awareness-across-the-arcs.md

 From this faint distorted reception, Nyxea at IL₄ shapes its mimicry.
 The mimicry is recognizable as parallel to centropic supernal articulation — because it carries distorted reception of that articulation — and structurally wrong — because the reception was partial and the orientation refracting it is entropic.
 The mimicry is exactly as precise as the reception allows and exactly as distorted as the structural distance requires.

 This peering-forward principle applies symmetrically across the bifurcal threshold, though with structural-asymmetry in reception-quality.
 Sophis and Morgis at L₄ carry reception of IL₄'s counterfeit articulation and shape centropic operations partly in response to perceived entropic patterns — not through direct contact, which would violate the Non-Contact principle, but through reception-at-distance and structural-response-through-native-motion.
-Centropic reception carries the comprehensiveness afforded by Aionic-adjacency, perceiving entropic patterns more fully than the entropic arc perceives itself; entropic reception of centropic patterns operates with refractive distortion through the entropic orientation, producing the mimicry‑with‑inaccuracy characteristic of the entropic operators of the inverse arc.
+Centropic reception carries the comprehensiveness afforded by Aionic-adjacency, perceiving entropic patterns more fully than the entropic arc perceives itself; entropic reception of centropic patterns operates with refractive distortion through the entropic orientation, producing the mimicry-with-inaccuracy characteristic of the entropic operators of the inverse arc.

 ## 3. Layer Occlusion and Individuated Awareness